Bodmando Consulting Group

 • Foster collaboration between governments, private sector, and civil society to ensure participatory budgeting and spending transparency.

-• Build capacity of local institutions to manage and monitor development financing effectivel
+• Build capacity of local institutions to manage and monitor development financing effectively.

 Technical Areas